tblyler/knights-special/README.md

 # Knight's Daily Special Scraper
 Who doesn't love [Knight's](http://www.knightsrestaurants.com/)?
 Their steak sandwich lunch special is delicious.
-So here is a simple HTML scraper to get Knight's current lunch specials is a very interceptable way.
+So here is a simple HTML scraper to get Knight's current specials for their various locations in a very interceptable way (JSON, pretty JSON, or just CLI output).

 ## Installation